-This is a uniquely designed program of university transfer courses developed especially for Native people involved in jobs or volunteer activities serving their people.
-Through a carefully selected list of readings, subjects, guests speakers and films, students take a thorough look at a whole host of topic areas such as human behaviour, government structures, land and resources, law, racial stereotypes, sexual stereotypes and political systems.
+This is a uniquely designed program of university and non-credit courses.
+Through a carefully selected list of readings, subjects, guest speakers and films, students take a thorough look at a whole host of topic areas such as history, human behaviour, government structures, land and resources, law, racial stereotypes, sexual stereotypes and political systems.

-Starting in 1979 / 1980, there will be several ways that people can participate in this program which is open to all mature adults regardless of their previous educational experience.
-First, as before, all classes will be given for one week every month in Terrace, so students can maintain their jobs and family commitments while attending college.
-Secondly, Native students who are enrolled in the regular college day program in Terrace can participate by taking selected courses in the Professional Studies Component of Aboriginal Studies.
-Finally, beginning this year, part of the program will be offered in outlying communities such as New Aiyansh or the Queen Charlotte Islands.
+Starting in 1980/1981, there will be two ways that people can participate in this program which is open to all mature adults regardless of their previous educational experience.
+Students can attend full-time at the Terrace campus and select part or all of their courses from the Aboriginal Studies program offerings.
+Secondly, selected courses from the program will be offered in outlying communities such as New Aiyansh and the Queen Charlotte Islands.